Breakfast: Pancakes with blueberry compote

-It's good to start with the compote as it should cook and reduce by about half, so it takes the most amount of time.
+You need to start with the compote as it should cook and reduce by about half, so it takes the most amount of time.

 Put the sugar and the blueberries into a small sauce pot on low-medium heat.
 And that's it!
 If you want you can throw in a cinnamon stick.

 Serve with a few spoonfuls of the blueberry compote, and some icing sugar if you like.
 And more butter.
-And maple syrup.
+And maybe maple syrup.

 Pairs Well With